 The Chapel is open to everyone in College of any faith or none, for quiet reflection or prayer.
 Evensong is held every week in addition to other short services throughout the term.
-If you enjoy music, singing or playing in the Trinity Choir might be something you wish to take part in and as a bonus receive a free Sunday Roast in Hall every week.
+If you enjoy music, singing or playing in the Trinity Choir might be something you wish to take part in and as a bonus receive a free formal dinner in Hall every week.

-Sports facilities (gym, lawns, boathouse, playing fields)
+Sports facilities (gym, lawns, boathouse, playing

-Trinity has various sports facilities on its central site, including a squash court and a gym with a good range of equipment: rowing machines, a medicine ball and lots of different weights and dumbbells.
+fields) - Trinity has various sports facilities on its central site, including a squash court and a gym with a good range of equipment: rowing machines, a medicine ball, resistance bands and lots of different weights and dumbbells.
+There is also an offsite gym in the Nunnery accommodation a short cycle up the road.
 Equally there are opportunities to get involved with College sports (advertised below).
 Beyond College, Trinity shares playing fields and tennis courts with St Catz and Lady Margaret Hall, only a short walk away.